lisandros82/powerShell-Docs.es-es/gallery/overview.md

----
-ms.date: 06/12/2017
-contributor: JKeithB
-ms.topic: conceptual
-keywords: gallery,powershell,cmdlet,psgallery,psget
-title: Galería de PowerShell
-ms.openlocfilehash: cffb2f0182ffe9072f9fbbc7f4cdfcf28de276db
-ms.sourcegitcommit: e9ad4d85fd7eb72fb5bc37f6ca3ae1282ae3c6d7
-ms.translationtype: HT
-ms.contentlocale: es-ES
-ms.lasthandoff: 05/10/2018
+ and --- ms.date:  06/12/2017 contributor:  JKeithB keywords:  gallery,powershell,cmdlet,psgallery,psget title:  The PowerShell Gallery
 ---
 # <a name="the-powershell-gallery"></a>Galería de PowerShell